 Throughout the contract, the Air Force will replace open BSLs with Point of Use vending machines.
 As BSLs are converted to Point of Use vending machines, the Government will identify the items and maximum levels that should be included in the AutoCrib vending machine.
 The Contractor shall identify the minimum levels.
-The open bin to AutoCrib bin conversion factor for planning purposes is 1:2.
-This means that for each open bin, the Contractor should plan on a minimum of 2 bins within the AutoCrib vending machine.
-This is due to the size of the pie bins and the weight of the items within AutoCrib.
-Additionally, one BSL could consist of multiple AutoCrib machines placed at different locations within a maintenance (shop) area.
-The min/max quantities may or may not equal the max bin quantity utilized for the item in the open bin environment.
+The open bin to vended bin conversion factor for planning purposes is 1:2.
+This means that for each open bin, the Contractor should plan on a minimum of 2 bins within the vending machine.
+This is due to the size of the pie bins and the weight of the items within the vending machines.
+Additionally, one BSL could consist of multiple vending machines placed at different locations within a maintenance (shop) area.
+The min/max guantities may or may not equal the max bin quantity utilized for the item in the open bin environment.
 The Contractor will initially stock the machines to the identified levels.
 As mechanics remove material, the machine will track and report inventory levels.
-Over the course of the contract there may be times that the initial AutoCrib may not support the workload and there may be a need to reconfigure the AutoCrib and/or transition the material to a larger AutoCrib.
-The Government will be responsible for the reconfiguration of the AutoCrib.
+Over the course of the contract there may be times that the initial vending machine may not support the workload and there may be a need to reconfigure the vending machine and/or transition the material to a larger vending machine.
+The Government will be responsible for the reconfiguration of the vending machine.
 If Contractor support is required, an RFP for TOL shall be issued in accordance with Section 2.6 of the PWS.
-Additions to AutoCrib Bench Stock Locations (i.e. - new machines and bins) shall be considered items additions / deletions as defined in section 3.2 and not require an RFP for TOL.
+Additions to Vended Bench Stock Locations (i.e. - new machines and bins) shall be considered items additions / deletions as defined in section 3.2 and not require an RFP for TOL.

-When the bin levels reach the "minimum", an automatic report canl be programmed to generate a maximum of every 2 hours to notify the Contractor when a minimum stock level of an item has been reached.
-The notification is termed a "purchase order" by the AutoCrib vending machine software and will be transmitted once an hour via a flat file (.csv) emailed to an email address designated by the Contractor every hour of every day.
+When the bin levels reach the "minimum", an automatic report can be programmed to generate a maximum of every 2 hours to notify the Contractor when a minimum stock level of an item has been reached.
+The notification is termed a "purchase order" by the AutoCrib vending machine software and will be transmitted once every two hours via a flat file (.csv) emailed to an email address designated by the Contractor.
 The "purchase order" will not be a funded document and should only be considered a notification that the machine has reached the minimum level.